Yakub42/Udacity-DataWrangling/README.md

 This project focuses on the data wrangling process.
 The datasets are gathered, assessed for quality and tidiness, and cleaned before insights and visualizations are made.
 Using python's pandas package, I cleaned the dataset so as to make it more comprehensive, tidy and of better quality.

+The entire wrangling process and analysis can be found in the 'wrangle-act.ipynb' file.
+Comprehensive reports are made on the wrangling and analysis in the 'wrangle-report.ipynb' and 'act-report.ipynb' files respectively.